erikdarlingdata/DarlingData/README.md

  You can also choose to filter out specific queries by those, too.

 And you can do all that without worrying about incorrect data from the GUI, which doesn't handle UTC conversion correctly when filtering data.

+By default, it will return the top 10 queries by average CPU.
+You can configure all sorts of things to look at queries by other metrics, or just specific queries.

+Use the `@expert_mode` parameter to return additional details.

+More examples can be found here: [Examples](https://github.com/erikdarlingdata/DarlingData/blob/main/sp_QuickieStore/Examples.sql)

 More resources:
  * For a video walkthrough of the procedure, code, etc. there's a [YouTube playlist here](https://www.youtube.com/playlist?list=PLt4QZ-7lfQie1XZHEm0HN-Zt1S7LFEx1P).